Best Cryptocurrency Funds and ETS in SA Banner

 What is blockchain technology?

-When there is new information available, it is subsequently recorded in a ledger as a block of data which is added to the overall chain, with anyone that can access an identical record.
+Blockchain was developed to reduce the risk of fraud and corruption of currency by central authorities and governments.
+Blockchain technology involves a network of independent computers that are linked by shared databases, operating on the same software.
+When there is new information available, it is subsequently recorded in a ledger as a block of data, which is added to the overall chain, with anyone who can access an identical record.
 Every transaction is validated across the chain of blocks by participants in the network.

 How can I get in on cryptocurrency without buying any coins?